 In addition, this presentation showcases the book, Like Finding My Twin, which documents how middle school students reunited two Holocaust refugees who hadn't seen each other in 72 years.
-Moved by the story of the friendship of two 12-year-olds who were traveling alone and became inseparable on the ship to America in 1938 (as captured in the book Is It Night or Day?), the students designed a class project to locate and reunite the two old friends.
+Moved by the story of the friendship of two 12-year-old refugees who were traveling alone and became inseparable on the ship to America in 1938 (as captured in the book Is It Night or Day?), the students designed a class project to locate and reunite the two old friends.
 The Oprah Winfrey Network did a half-hour show on this remarkable reunion, and this presentation includes a clip from the show.

 Edith’s Immigration Story

-Understanding and Healing Family Trauma
+The Legacy of the Holocaust: Understanding and Healing Family Trauma

 Adult and Parent/Child Book Clubs